HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ```

 #### Example Usage
-There are good examples inside the dag/dag_test.go file but here is a basic example to get you started.
+There are good examples inside the dag/dag_test.go file, but below is a basic example to get you started.

-This library is intended to be very simple while allowing for very powerful usage...
+This library is intended to be very simple while still allowing for powerful usage...

-Create a dag from a directory and re-create it somewhere else:
+Create our Scionic Merkle Tree/DAG from a directory and re-create it somewhere else:
 ```go
 input := filepath.Join(tmpDir, "input")
 output := filepath.Join(tmpDir, "output")